agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 If not specified by any of the methods 3a. to 3d. above, the ``default`` environment is used.
 If no ``default`` environment is known, an error is raised.
-It is strongly recommended that a ``default`` environment be defined in all configuration files - either explicitly, or as an alias to an explicitly defined environment.
+It is strongly recommended that a ``default`` environment be defined in all configuration files - ideally as an alias to an explicitly defined environment.

 If no environment named ``default`` is known, but one named ``datacube`` **IS**